faisaloool/GraduationProject/4-SourceCode/Interface/src/to-do.md

 ### 🔧 Features & Improvements

+- [ ] **Add Error page**
+       Create an Error page the appear when there is a problem in the network or the servers .

 - [✔] **Add Search Feature**
    Implement a search functionality to allow users to easily find quizzes or questions.